aleck156/forkify/story.md

         - controls and orchestrates this entire action
         - the only place where functions and methods are called
       - bridge between model and view
+   - events should be handled in the controller
+     - otherwise we would have application logic in the view
+   - events should be listened for in the view
+     - otherwise, we would need DOM eleemnts in the controller